knolls/CDP_Graph/README.md

 python cdpGraph.py CdpCrawlFile.csv

 ### Dependencies
-The only dependency pyDot if you dont have it:
+The only dependencies are Linux and pyDot if you dont have it:
     `pip install pydot`

 ### Notes